 That example may seem like an edge case, and while this one is completely made up, these are the kinds of savings opportunities that Paccurate routinely hunts down.
 We can tell you from experience that they add up very quickly.

-If you investigate anything over the next 2 weeks, it should be whether you can automate this kind of cost optimization.
-Or let us show you how Paccurate reduces shipping costs by at least 6%, without getting in the way.
+If you investigate anything over the next 2 weeks, it should be whether you can already automate this kind of cost optimization.
+Or let us show you how Paccurate automatically factors surcharges and fees into its calculations, without getting in the way.

 For more information about cost-optimal packing, check out our white paper on the subject and let us know what you think!